DeSquid2/PyTaikyokuShogi/README.md

 # PyTaikyokuShogi

-This is a recreaction of the largest version of "Japanese Chess" written poorly in Python.
+This is a recreation of the largest version of "Japanese Chess" written poorly in Python.
 Because my roommate said I wouldn't.